-The Human-Experience Research Lab (HXRL) is focused on designing, building, and evaluating computational technologies as they relate to the human condition and reflecting on how these technologies affect society.
-Addressing national social matters within the HXRL enables us to work with various departments, such as English, psychology, business, engineering, sociology, history, and athletics.
-We also collaborate beyond the university’s borders, working with state- and federal-government offices and organizations such as BMW, the National Center for Minorities, and People with Disabilities in Information Technology (CMD-IT), among many others.
+The Human-Experience Research Lab (HXRL) works on Computing for Social Good.
+Specifically, we focus on designing, building, and evaluating computational technologies as they relate to the human condition and reflecting on how these technologies affect society.
+Addressing national social matters within the HXR Lab enables us to work with various departments, such as political science, psychology, business, engineering, sociology, history, and athletics.
+We also collaborate beyond the university’s borders, working with state and federal government offices and many other organizations.

-Our research covers a variety of areas, including electronic voting, automotive user interfaces, advanced learning technologies, culturally relevant computing or ethnocomputing, and databases and data analytics.
+Our research covers a variety of areas, including voting/elections technologies, fairness/bias in AI, advanced learning technologies, culturally relevant computing or ethnocomputing, privacy/security, usability and accessibility.
 The goal is to build innovative solutions to real-world problems by integrating people, information, culture, policy, and technology to address societal issues.

 Human-centered design of computational tools attempts to address problems that traditional human computer interaction heuristics, which often include measurements of productivity and efficiency, do not generally address.
 For example, designing computational tools for spirituality, for fun, and for pleasure are some non-traditional design problems that are of interest to HCC researchers."
 (Wikipedia) "Human-centered computing (HCC) studies the design, development, and deployment of mixed-initiative human-computer systems.
 It embodies a "systems view" that includes computational tools, cognitive and social systems, and physical facilities and environment.
 HCC inherits the complexity of software engineering and systems integration, plus modeling of human-machine, human-information (NG), and human-human interaction.
 Advances in theory and modeling require systematic data on such interactions in realistically complex environments."
 (Intelligent Systems Project of NASA).
 In summary, HCC designs systems, products, etc. using behavior, culture, personality and other human traits.